MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-management-guide/inventory.md

 ### Learn more

-To learn more, see the [Azure Monitor Agent workspace creation documentation](/azure/azure-monitor/logs/logs-ingestion-api-overview).
+To learn more, see the [Azure Monitor Agent overview](/azure/azure-monitor/agents/azure-monitor-agent-overview).

 ## Azure Monitor